pracsol/ModernDiskQueue/README.md

 session.SerializationStrategy = new SerializationStrategyXml<MyClass>();
 ```

 ### Implementing Custom Serialization Strategies
 As mentioned earlier, if you want to handle your own serialization you can do it with your own service
-generating byte arrays passed to `IPersistentQueue` (out-of-band), or you can create an implementation of
+generating byte arrays passed to `IPersistentQueue` (**out-of-band serialization**), or you can create an implementation of
-`ISerializationStrategy<T>` to use with the strongly-typed `IPersistentQueue<T>` (in-band).
+`ISerializationStrategy<T>` to use with the strongly-typed `IPersistentQueue<T>` queues (**in-band serialization**).

-Implementing `ISerializationStrategy<T>` requires the implementation of the following methods: `Serialize`;
+Implementing `ISerializationStrategy<T>` requires the implementation of the following methods:
-`SerializeAsync`; `Deserialize`; and `DeserializeAsync`.
-Two base classes that you can
+* `Serialize`
+* `SerializeAsync`
+* `Deserialize`
+* `DeserializeAsync`.

-inherit will cut this work in half: `AsyncSerializationStrategyBase` and `SyncSerializationStrategyBase`.
+Optionally, you can inherit from either of two base classes that will cut this implementation work in half:
+* `AsyncSerializationStrategyBase` - only required to implement the async methods.
+* `SyncSerializationStrategyBase` - only required to implement the sync methods.

 `AsyncSerializationStrategyBase` contains abstract definitions for the async methods, with virtual
 methods to satisfy the sync definitions.
 Those sync methods just invoke the your async methods.
 `SyncSerializationBase` contains the opposite.
 These base classes let you implement `ISerializationStrategy<T>`
-without having to implement all four methods, which can reduce friction if you know you're
+without having to override all four methods.
+This should reduce developer friction if you know you're
 focusing on one idiom or the other.

 #### Example of a Custom Serialization Strategy